jalaaraj/jalaaraj.github.io/_pages/publications.md

 Work In Progress
 ------
-**Jad Al Aaraj** and Athina Markopoulou - Towards Opt-in Bystander Privacy on Camera-Enabled Devices
+**Jad Al Aaraj** and Athina Markopoulou - Towards Opt-in Bystander Privacy on Camera-Enabled Devices (submitting to Mobisys'26)

 Published
 ------